PierreSenellart/provsql/doc/source/user/casestudy7.rst

 the circuit outright.

-ProvSQL has a fourth planner-time escape for exactly this: the **joint-width UCQ compiler** (the ``provsql.joint_width`` route, on by default).
+ProvSQL has a fourth planner-time escape for exactly this: the **joint-width UCQ compiler**.
 It is the non-recursive sibling of the reachability compiler of Step 10: when a :math:`\#P`-hard union of conjunctive queries has bounded **joint treewidth** -- the treewidth of the data *together with* its correlation structure -- ProvSQL recognises the shape at planning time and compiles its provenance along a tree decomposition of the data into a certified **d-D**, exactly, in time linear in the data :cite:`Amarilli2016thesis`.
 Unlike every other tractable route, it stays exact over correlated inputs.

+Like the safe-query rewrite of Steps 1-2, this is part of the Boolean machinery, so it needs the ``'boolean'`` provenance class.
+Within that class it is on automatically (the ``provsql.joint_width`` GUC, on by default, is only a debug switch to turn it off).
 Ask the Step-3 cyclic coverage question **per paper** -- "for each paper, how competently is it covered?":

 .. code-block:: postgresql

+    SET provsql.provenance = 'boolean';

     SELECT t.paper, probability_evaluate(provenance())
     FROM bid b, expertise e, topic_of t